 All-region-applicable, continuous power supply of graphene oxide composite

-Green energy has aroused huge interest in face with increasingly serious environmental pollution and energy crisis.
-Herein, we develop an all-region-applicable moist-electric generator (MEG) based on graphene oxide composite to harvest energy from atmospheric moisture in a wide range of temperature (-25 oC–50 oC) and relative humidity (RH, 5%–95%).
-It can continuously deliver a comparatively high open-circuit voltage of ~0.6 V for more than 120 hours at ambient environment with a small device size of only about 0.1 cm–2.
-The electric output can be enhanced to directly power many commercial electronic devices without need of external rectifying circuits and capacitors.
-Experiments and simulations suggest that the spontaneous absorption of water molecules and the directional migration of ions within the composite mainly contribute to the electric generation.
-This work provides a new insight for generating the sustained green energy from atmospheric moisture in arbitrary ambient environments, holding immense promise for widespread practical applications in complicated geographies and environments.
+Green energy has gained growing interest due to the increasing serious environmental pollution and energy crisis.
+Herein, we developed an all-region-applicable moist-electric generator (MEG) based on a graphene oxide composite to harvest energy from atmospheric moisture over a wide range of temperature (−25 °C to 50 °C) and relative humidity (RH, 5–95%).
+It could continuously deliver a comparatively high open-circuit voltage of ∼0.6 V for more than 120 hours under an ambient environment with a small device size of only about 0.1 cm−2.
+The electric output could be enhanced to directly power many commercial electronic devices without the need for external rectifying circuits and capacitors.
+The experiments and simulations suggest that the spontaneous absorption of water molecules and the directional migration of ions within the composite mainly contribute to the electricity generation.
+This study provides new insights for the generation of sustained green energy from atmospheric moisture in arbitrary ambient environments, holding immense promise for widespread practical applications in complex environments.